-American Express sent out word today of two new benefits coming for their Platinum card cardholders this June… which is right around the corner.
+American Express, an advertising partner of this blog, sent out word today of two new benefits coming for their Platinum card cardholders this June… which is right around the corner.

 Starting in June 2014, Platinum Card Members will receive complimentary, unlimited access to more than 700,000 land-based Wi-Fi hotspots worldwide in airports, retail and hotel locations through the Boingo American Express Preferred Plan.
 Once enrolled in the plan, Card Members can have simultaneous internet access for up to four devices without worrying about data caps or roaming fees.